Animated presentation maker for instant videos | HeyGen

 Create an animated presentation in four simple steps, moving from a written idea to a share-ready video without traditional slide design, using a presentation template.

 Paste your outline or full script into HeyGen.
-The platform analyses structure, flow, and emphasis to prepare your animated presentation.
+The platform analyzes structure, flow, and emphasis to prepare your animated presentation.

 Select visual styles, layouts, and pacing.
-HeyGen automatically applies motion and transitions that match your content.
+HeyGen applies motion and transitions that match your content automatically.

 Adjust narration, language, branding, and timing.
 Fine-tune the animated presentation by editing text, not slides.